ruddenchaux/react-gh-actions/README.md

 Run the commitizen for windows os (invoked from hook `prepare-commit-msg`).

 ## Commit
-The project use git hooks for static code analysis and to standardize the commit message.
+The project use git hooks for static code analysis and for standardize the commit message.
+The commit standard is https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional#type-enum.

 `git commit`
 - run a eslint